efritz/blog/content/resume/_index.md

 {{< lightbox src="/images/bigboss-dashboard.png" anchor="bigboss-dashboard" >}}

 - **Apollo** is a audio streaming server which mixes hold music and announcements from tenant-configurable playlists.
 The server self-regulates load by redirecting attached clients to servers which are already serving a particular audio file, minimizing the bytes in-flight from the audio storage system.
-For the client-facing API, see the [Summit documentation](https://code.corvisacloud.com/summit/audiostream.html) and
+For the client-facing API, see the [Summit documentation](https://code.corvisacloud.com/summit/audiostream.html).

 {{< collapsing-header
     title="ESDN, Inc."